-When you give or get something of value it's a good idea to keep an account of it.
+When you give or get something of value it's a good idea to create a general receipt form so you can keep an account of it.
 A General Receipt is a written acknowledgement that money, property, a document, or anything of value has been received.
 It creates a record and proof of the transaction.
 Details of the General Receipt include the date of the transaction, the money or property received, and if the transaction is a full payment for goods or services.
-Receipts are a key part of ledgers and financial statements.
+Itemized receipts are a key part of ledgers and financial statements.
 They also create a record that prevents future disputes about the details of the transaction.

 Other names for this document: Business Receipt, General Receipt from Fee, General Invoice

 More than just a template, our step-by-step interview process makes it easy to create a General Receipt.

 Save, sign, print, and download your document when you are done.